Holy Roman Emperor: 1328–1347: House of Wittelsbach

-1346–1437: House of Luxembourg
+1355–1437: House of Luxembourg

-1440–1740: House of Habsburg
+1452–1740: House of Habsburg

 In 1508, Pope Julius II allowed Maximilian I to use the title of Emperor without coronation in Rome, though the title was qualified as Electus Romanorum Imperator ("elected Emperor of the Romans").
-Maximilian's successors adopted the same titulature, usually when they became the sole ruler of the Holy Roman Empire.
-Maximilian's predecessor Frederick III was the last to be crowned Emperor by the Pope in Rome.
+Maximilian's successors each adopted the same titulature, usually on becoming the sole ruler of the Holy Roman Empire.
+Maximilian's predecessor Frederick III was the last to be crowned Emperor by the Pope in Rome, while Maximilian's successor Charles V was the last to be crowned by the pope, though in Bologna, in 1530.